From Ancient Victory to Modern Jewelry

-The laurel tree is not just a plant.
-In ancient Greek culture, it is a powerful emblem of glory, immortality, and transformation .
-But few know the mythological origin of this symbol: the story of Daphne , a free and fierce nymph, transformed into a laurel tree to escape the love of the god Apollo.
+The laurel is more than just a simple plant.
+In ancient Greek culture, it is a powerful emblem of glory, immortality, and transformation.
+But few know the mythological origin of this symbol: the story of Daphne, a free and fierce nymph, transformed into a laurel to escape the love of the god Apollo.

-This tragic and poetic tale has crossed the centuries to inspire the arts, literature... and today, contemporary jewelry .
+This tragic and poetic tale has spanned centuries, inspiring art, literature... and today, contemporary jewelry.

-In ancient Greece and Rome, laurel wreaths were given to heroes, poets, and winners of Olympic or military games.
-Wearing laurel was a sign of excellence, strength, and public recognition .
+In ancient Greek and Roman times, laurel wreaths were offered to heroes, poets, and victors of Olympic or military games.
+Wearing laurel was a way to claim excellence, strength, and public recognition.

 Daphne: the nymph who became a tree

-Daphne-inspired jewelry captures this symbolism through soft lines, stylized leaves, and golden finishes that capture the light as the legend captures the imagination.
+Jewelry inspired by Daphne embodies this symbolism through flowing lines, stylized leaves, and golden finishes that capture light just as the legend captures the imagination.

-Today's jewelry designers are revisiting the laurel in all its forms:
+Today's jewelry designers revisit the laurel in all its forms:

 -

-Leaf-shaped earrings , like our Nymphe d'Or model, finely chiseled and full of grace.
+Leaf-shaped earrings, like our Nymphe d’Or model, finely carved and full of grace.

 -

-Open rushes decorated with foliage, symbols of a circle of protection.
+Open bangles adorned with foliage, symbols of a protective circle.

 -

-Crown rings , light and powerful, perfect for combining antique style and contemporary look.
+Crown rings, light and powerful, perfect for blending antique style with contemporary allure.

 These pieces are part of an aesthetic that is both natural and elegant, ideal for women who want to embody a femininity connected to its mythical roots.